There is a special place in Halls Gap I revisited recently.

 John and Phoebe Foulkes (later to become Folkes), originally from Worcestershire, arrived in Victoria aboard the Northumbria in 1853.
 Ida Stanton, in her book Bridging the Gap, tells of John working as the ship’s carpenter and upon arrival, obtaining work making architraves and balustrades for the new Victorian Parliament House.
 They had moved to the Grampians area by the end of the 1850s with son George born in 1858 at Moyston.

 By 1870, John Folkes was operating a sawmill in Halls Gap.
-The family home, made of logs, was close to the banks of the Stoney Creek.
+The family home, made of logs, was close to the banks of the Stony Creek.
 By this time, there were seven children with Phoebe giving birth to Agnes in April of that year at nearby Pleasant Creek.

 After a dry autumn, the winter of 1870 saw the weather break.
 Heavy rain fell across Victoria, flooding lakes, roads and rivers.
 At times of heavy rain in the Grampians, water collects in the mountains, working down the many gullies and into small creeks which quickly become rivers.
-One of those is the Stoney Creek.
+One of those is the Stony Creek.
 With the winter rains of 1870, the creek had risen and was impassable as were others which had to be crossed to leave the town.
-The following photo is of Stoney Creek close to Agnes’ grave.
+The following photo is of Stony Creek close to Agnes’ grave.
 Evidence of flash flooding in January this year is still present.

 Agnes fell ill with diphtheria that winter, but Phoebe and John could not get through to Stawell and the nearest doctor.
 Sadly, on 30 July 1870, Agnes passed away.
 She was buried close to the family home in a tiny wooden coffin made by her father.
 A headstone was added but it was replaced with something more substantial.
 The timing of that was sometime around the 1930s.
 The following photo from the Weekly Times in 1932 shows what would be Agnes’ original headstone.